Zyryanka: History

 It was founded in 1937 in connection with the development of coal deposits and was granted urban-type settlement status in 1940.

 Administrative and municipal status

 Within the framework of administrative divisions, the urban-type settlement of Zyryanka serves as the administrative center of Verkhnekolymsky District.
 As an administrative division, it is incorporated within Verkhnekolymsky District as the Settlement of Zyryanka.
 As a municipal division, the Settlement of Zyryanka is incorporated within Verkhnekolymsky Municipal District as Zyryanka Urban Settlement.

 Economy

 Coal mining is central to the economy of the region.
 Zyryanka is home to OAO Kolyma Shipping Company, which is engaged in coal transportation and importation of industrial goods and foodstuffs.

 Transportation

 Zyryanka is served by the Zyryanka Airport (main) and the Zyryanka West Airport (secondary).

 Climate

-Zyryanka has a subarctic climate (Köppen Dfd), with extremely cold winters and mild summers.
+Zyryanka has a subarctic climate (Köppen Dfc), with extremely cold winters and mild summers.
 Precipitation is highest in the summer and lowest in late winter or spring.